IBM/merlin-docs/docs/guides/ide/edit.md

 # Editing

-The (Integrated Development Environment)IDE is based on Eclipse Che/Theia and it has a similar user experiences as Visual Studio (VS) Code.
+The (Integrated Development Environment) IDE is Visual Studio Code running in Devspaces and it comes equiped with several IBM i related extensions that provide editing support.

 Here are the features for general source code editing.